hannahclauson/health-agreements/attack-plan.md

 x    - doc (tos/etc)
     - compare companies?
 - Bugs
+  - turbolinks fucks w nav menu / listeners - need to rebind
   - fix articles show
   - decide if ill expose it / kill it
+  - auto scroll on mobile
+  - that damn gap by the footer
 - Update copy (## est 1.0 day)
   - badges on index view should look better (probably just icon)
   - Use these (http://getbootstrap.com/components/#thumbnails) to make callouts on home page